k44mudfootball/capstone-app-k44/README.md

 The URL of the hosted app is https://render-deployment-example-mtst.onrender.com/

 ## Authentication
 Authentication for the app is 3rd party managed by Auth0.
 Because there is no frontend to the app, access is through Machine-to-Machine REST requests.
 The app uses RBAC with three separate roles defined: Executive Producer, Casting Director, Casting Assistant.
 Just prior to submital of the project, a JWT was generated for a user that has each of these roles, which has been put in `JWTs.txt`.
 In the endpoints below, replace {token} with one of these tokens.
-Note that the JWT tokens are valid for only 24 hours for new ones will need to be generated if a re-submittal is needed.
+Note that the JWT tokens are valid for only 24 hours so new ones will need to be generated if a re-submittal of the project is needed.

 ## Endpoints